-Report Following the B oard's Semi-Annual Re eview of Closed Meeting g Minutes The Board met on closed meeting minutes closed session to condu leased for public inspec uct its semi-annual reviection. w of The closed meeting mi confidential treatment: • eof, from the following dates) ates no longer require The need for confidenti ality still exists as to all remaining closed meet ting minutes to protect a an individual's privacy or the District's interests.

-Action to Accept the Board's Semi-Annual Review of Closed Meeting Minutes

-Open meeting date:
+Report Following the B oard's Semi-Annual Re eview of Closed Meeting g Minutes The Board met on in closed session to conduct its semi-annual review of closed meeting minutes that have not been released for public inspection. ew of The closed meeting mi confidential treatment: • • ates no longer require The need for confidentiality still exists as to all remaining closed meeting minutes to protect an individual's privacy or the District's interests.
+Action to Accept the Board's Semi-Annual Review of Closed Meeting Minutes Open meeting date:

-Motion to approve the Board's semi-annual review of unreleased closed meeting minutes and to release for public inspection those minutes, or portions thereof, that the Board identified as no longer needing confidential treatment made by:
+Motion to approve the Board's semi-annual review of unreleased closed meeting minutes release for public inspection those minutes, or portions thereof, that the Board identified a longer needing confidential treatment made by:

 Motion seconded by:

-Astion F Decead F Failed
+Astion: Decode Toiled